clewisdavis/The-Joy-of-React/course-notes.md

 AC's:

 - You should use the provided `useSWR` hook to perform the request.
-- While the request is running, a spinner shoul dbe shown.
+- While the request is running, a spinner should be shown.
 A `Spinner` component has been provided for this purpose.
-- IF the request succeeds, the `<UserCard>` component should eb shown, populated with the data from the request.
+- If the request succeeds, the `<UserCard>` component should be shown, populated with the data from the request.
 - If the request fails, you can show an error message ( a standard paragraph with "Something went wrong" will do).
   - You can simulate the error by passing `simulatedError=true` as a query parameter.